ryansheehy0/Cheat_Sheets/Bug_Bounties/cybersecurity_curriculum.md

 	- Find hidden URLs
 - Browser tools

-- Capture the flags
-	- Hacker101
-	- Over the wire

 Bug bounty check list:
 1. Find all open subdomains and paths that are in scope
 	- example.com/robots.txt which tells crawls not to search in those paths